 I work with over 100 3-6 year olds every day.
 And I love it!
 Kids at this age are so keen to learn and explore the world around them.
 This STEM challenge was a great kindergarten and preschool activity that encouraged planning and critical thinking.

 Children love STEM challenges, and other building activities for preschoolers or older, are always well received.
 They are hands-on and usually open ended.
 Typically I will give children the challenge and the materials they need and then let them start creating.

-With this kindergarten and preschool STEM challenged, I wanted to do it a bit differently.
+With this kindergarten and preschool activity and STEM challenge, I wanted to do it a bit differently.

 For this challenge I wanted to have kids try out some of the skills of architects.
 Instead of simply jumping into the challenge and building, I had children plan and design first.